NadeefChowdhury/Brain-Tumor-Segmentation-from-MRI-Scans/README.md

 This project presents an AI-powered pipeline for detecting and segmenting brain tumors from MRI scans.
 It combines object detection (YOLO) with advanced segmentation models (ResUNet, Attention UNet, UNet++) to produce accurate tumor analysis.

 ## Dataset
-A dataset containing images of 3064 brain MRI scans and masks of tumors from those scans [Brain Tumor Dataset](https://www.kaggle.com/datasets/nikhilroxtomar/brain-tumor-segmentation)
+A dataset containing images of 3064 brain MRI scans and masks of tumors from those scans:
+[Brain Tumor Dataset](https://www.kaggle.com/datasets/nikhilroxtomar/brain-tumor-segmentation)

 ## Web App